VanessaSingh/OpenModelica-Arduino-Windows/README.md

   * (Soft) real-time synchronization of a simulation.

 Please note that the library is known to work with
-* OpenModelica (partial support starting with OpenModelica v1.11.0 Beta 1, e.g.serial port).
+* OpenModelica (partial support starting with OpenModelica v1.11.0, e.g.serial port).

 ## Development and contribution
 Main developers: